hybridgroup/cylon-ble/README.md

 ## Release History

+Version 0.3.1 - No longer use writeWithoutResponse for all characteristic write operations.

 Version 0.3.0 - Updates for compatability with Cylon 0.21.0

 Version 0.2.0 - Updates for compatability with Cylon 0.20.0